Clif History, Family Crest & Coats of Arms

 Henry de Cliff (d.
 1334), the English judge, "is first mentioned as accompanying the king abroad in May 1313; and on 11 May 1317, as a master in chancery, he had charge of the great seal at the house of the Lord Chancellor, John de Sandale, Bishop of Winchester.
 There is another master in chancery in Edward II's reign of the same name, probably a brother. "

-Important Dates for the Clif family
+Early History of the Clif family

 This web page shows only a small excerpt of our Clif research.
 Another 138 words (10 lines of text) covering the years 1725, 1774, 1767, 1558, 1514, 1522, 1523, 1522, 1529, 1526 and 1532 are included under the topic Early Clif History in all our PDF Extended History products and printed products wherever possible.